onyx-platform/engraver/README.md

 #### Ansible

 Engraver wraps the Python configuration management tool Ansible.
-Engraver is primarily reasonable for generating Ansible files in the background while commands are executed.
-Engraver interprets user commands and maps them to Ansible Yaml files.
+Engraver is primarily responsible for generating Ansible files in the background while commands are executed.
+Engraver interprets user commands and maps them to Ansible YAML files.
 When a change is ready to be made to a cluster, Engraver turns around and invokes Ansible under the hood.
 Engraver allows full access to Ansible for users who know what they're doing and want a little more power.
 You can even pass arguments directly to Ansible for commands that support it with the `--ansible` switch.

 ### How it Works